ExpressLRS/Docs/docs/quick-start/rx-fcprep.md

 ![betafpv 2.4Ghz](../assets/images/betaFPVrx2400.jpg)

 Shown above are the pinouts and various components of the receivers.
 Connect Rx to a Tx pad on the FC and Tx to an Rx pad on the FC.
+Don't forget to also wire up 5v(VCC) and Gnd.

 Updating via WiFi is supported by these receivers.

+Connect your FC to USB and configure your FC firmware as shown [below](/quick-start/rx-fcprep/#serial-rx-setup).

 ## Serial RX Setup

-As with any serial-based receiver, you need to attach the TX/RX pads to a UART on your flight controller, then enable the corresponding UART as a serial receiver in Betaflight:
+As with any serial-based receiver, you need to attach the TX/RX pads to a UART on your flight controller, then enable the corresponding UART as a serial receiver in your FC firmware (Betaflight/iNav/emuflight):

 ![](https://icantfly.xyz/wp-content/uploads/2019/01/image-58.png)

 ## Protocol

-Similar to in OpenTX, we use the CRSF protocol to communicate between the ExpressLRS receiver and Betaflight, so on the "Configuration" tab, you need to select "Serial-based receiver" on the "Receiver" panel, and select "CRSF" as the protocol.
+Similar to your OpenTX Radio, we are using the CRSF protocol to communicate between the ExpressLRS receiver and the FC Firmware (Betaflight/iNav/emuflight), so on the "Configuration" tab, you need to select "Serial-based receiver" on the "Receiver" panel, and select "CRSF" as the protocol.
 Telemetry is optional here and will reduce your stick update rate due to those transmit slots being used for telemetry.

 ![](https://icantfly.xyz/wp-content/uploads/2019/01/image-59.png)